How to Grow Your Facebook Group from 0 to 10K Members Without Spending a Dollar

 - Publicly Available: Anyone can join

-- Administrator Approval: Administrators review applications to join the Group and decide whether or not to approve them
+- Administrator Approval: The Facebook Group admin reviews applications to join and decides whether or not to approve them

-- Private: Group membership is by invitation only
+- Private Group: Group membership is by invitation only

 What’s the Big Deal About Facebook Groups?

-As digital marketers, we’re naturally busy people.
-You might already be posting regularly across multiple social networks, alongside a host of paid and organic search activity.
+You might already be posting regularly across LinkedIn and other social networks, alongside a host of paid and organic search activity.
 So what’s so special about Facebook Groups?
 Why should you be paying attention?

 It seems that users like them, too.
-If you’re anything like me, you’ll regularly interact with half a dozen or so Groups that you’ve signed up to, whether they’re professionally focused, hyper-locational, service-based or related to your hobbies and interests.
+If you’re anything like me, you’ll regularly interact with half a dozen or so Facebook Group for exclusive content or just a feeling of community with the other members of the group.
+They can be professionally focused, hyper-locational, service-based or related to your hobbies and interests.

-Pro Tip: You Can Also Use Your Facebook Group to Rapidly Grow Your Email List (Even if You Don’t Know Where to Begin)
+Use Your Facebook Group to Quickly Grow Your Email List

-Facebook Groups are, quietly, one of the best ways to build an email list.
+Facebook Groups are one of the best ways to build an email list.

-That’s because Facebook allows you to set up an intake survey for new group members.
+That’s because Facebook allows you to set up new membership questions:

 Basically, you can ask folks any number of questions when they first join your group.
 Including this magic question:

-Now that you know why Facebook Groups are so powerful, let’s take a look at how one brand leveraged its Group to drive impressive growth.
+Now that you know why Facebook Groups are so powerful, let’s take a look at how two brands leveraged their Groups to drive impressive growth.

 Case Study: Condé Nast Traveler